-Dr Cohen has had a long-standing interest in the pathophysiology of diarrheal diseases and continues to direct basic science and clinical research programs related to intestinal secretion and infection.
+Dr Cohen has had a long-standing interest in the pathophysiology of diarrheal diseases and continues to direct research programs related to intestinal secretion and infection.
 These programs include studies of the guanylin family of intestinal peptides, epidemiology and pathogenesis of diarrheagenic E. coli and studies of human cholera and typhoid fever vaccines.

-Dr Cohen is the Director of Gastroenterology, Hepatology & Nutrition and Vice-Chair of Pediatrics for Clinical Affairs at Cincinnati Children's.
-He is also the Associate Director of the NIDDK-funded Silvio O. Conte Digestive Diseases Research Core Center (DDRCC) entitled Digestive Health Center (DHC): Bench-to-Bedside Research in Pediatric Digestive Disease and the director of the NIH-funded Fellowship Training Program in Pediatric Gastroenterology.
+Dr Cohen was formerly the Director of Gastroenterology, Hepatology & Nutrition and Vice-Chair of Pediatrics for Clinical Affairs at Cincinnati Children's.
+He was also the Director of the NIDDK-funded Silvio O. Conte Digestive Diseases Research Core Center (DDRCC) entitled Digestive Health Center (DHC): Bench-to-Bedside Research in Pediatric Digestive Disease and the director of the NIH-funded Fellowship Training Program in Pediatric Gastroenterology.